-Those who travel to Zambia normally do so to visit the mighty Victoria Falls, which occur in the Zambezi River that separates the countries of Zambia and Zimbabwe.
-The country also offers several pristine national parks, most notably Lower Zambezi and South Luangwa, where luxury safari vacations based at small intimate camps emerge visitors in untouched natural surroundings where wildlife abound.Need Advice?
+Those who travel to Zambia normally do so to visit the mighty Victoria Falls, which occurs in the Zambezi River that separates the countries of Zambia and Zimbabwe.
+The country also offers several pristine national parks, notably Lower Zambezi and South Luangwa, where you can enjoy exceptional luxury safaris.Need Advice?

 Zambia is one of the best travel destinations on the African continent to enjoy a safari vacation reminiscent of yesteryear.